 Instead, after experiencing both ends of the spectrum of life, the self-evident conclusion is that the suicides of the rich and famous are testimony to the emptiness of fortune and fame.
 The lives of quiet desperation, relying on drugs or alcohol, miss life’s beauty and joy.

-Hence, “Messages from My Friend” attempts to share the rich fullness of life’s experiences, regardless of status, in order to reveal the “True North” of our heart and soul.
+The purpose of the website “Messages from My Friend” is to "Make even one life breathe easier", by sharing the rich fullness of life’s experiences, regardless of circumstance, to open minds, soften hearts, and touch souls, to discover the “True North” of our lives.

-The “About” page establishes the credibility to tell the various blog stories about “Relationships, Cultural issues, Inspirational experiences, and Joy & Loss, while searching for the “True North”.”
+The “About” Page establishes the credibility to tell the various blog posts about “Relationships, Cultural issues, Inspirational experiences, and Joy & Loss", while searching for the “True North”.”

 For three decades, my friend served as a successful management and business development executive for which he was well compensated.